C-Hear/chif-tutorials/chif-example-angular/README.md

 ## CHEAR CHIF Tutorial Example - Angular

-This is an example of how to implement CHIF files into a Angular App.
+This is an example of how to implement CHIF files (v2 and v3) into a Angular App.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.